 When someone is hurt on the job and needs workers’ compensation medical benefits and quality medical treatment, the last thing he or she should have to be concerned about is a nurse hand-picked by the insurance company being involved in medical decisions and sitting in on doctor appointments.

-While Colorado statute requires insurance companies to make a nurse case manager available for injured workers, workers are not required to accept the nurse's services.
-Before working with a nurse case manager, it is in your best interest to contact an experienced lawyer from the Eley Law Firm in Denver.
+While Colorado statute requires insurance companies to make a nurse case manager available for injured workers, workers are not required to accept the nurse’s services.
+Before working with a nurse case manager, it is in your best interest to contact an experienced attorney from the Eley Law Firm in Denver.

 The Proper Role Of A Nurse Case Manager

 Ideally, a nurse case manager works on behalf of an injured worker as a go-between with doctors to coordinate treatment.
 Unfortunately, this is often not the case.
 In some cases, the nurse case manager is used by insurance companies to push for a result that favors the insurance company and is not necessarily in the best interest of the injured worker.

 In some cases, we strongly recommend not having a nurse case manager.
 If you currently have a nurse case manager and are uncomfortable with the situation, you and your lawyer have the power to terminate or limit those services.